 MPO staff evaluate projects based on how well they address the MPO's goals.
-To fully evaluate a project, it must be at a basic level of design.
+To fully evaluate a project, it must be at the 25 percent design stage or the plans must include the level of detail defined in a functional design report.
 The evaluation results are posted on the MPO's website, allowing project proponents, municipal officials, and members of the public to view them and provide feedback.